Pradeep9651/Brain_tumor/README.md

-# Automated Brain Tumor Segmentation using MRI images
+# Automated Brain Tumor Detection using MRI images

 This repository contains the source code for the the brain tumor detection project and the dataset used (dataset from Kagle : https://www.kaggle.com/code/ahmedhamada0/brain-tumor-detection-br35h ).